slavniyteo/rect-ex/README.md

   For example, use `rect.Raw(5);` and you will get a row of 5 cells;
 * pass to method array of floats and it will cut rect into differet pieces.
   For example, use `rect.Raw(new float[]{1,5})` and you will get two cells: a small one and a big one.

+Look at the tests.
+Tests are the best docs.
+But if you don't want read code, read below.

 # What methods does it provide?

 * [Row](#row)